klmitch/kent/README.rst

 errors and warnings.
 The number of errors can be retrieved using the ``Errors`` method, and ``Warnings`` returns the number of warnings.

+The ``CapturingReporter``, constructed with a call to ``NewCapturingReporter``, constructs a ``Reporter`` implementation that captures the list of reported errors and warnings; this list can be retrieved with a call to the ``List`` method.
+The ``CapturingReporter`` implements an optional size cap, and can use either a "discard first" policy in the event of an overflow, or can simply discard the newly reported error.
+(The error is always passed on to the child reporter, regardless.)

 The ``WritingReporter``, constructed with a call to ``NewWritingReporter``, constructs a ``Reporter`` implementation that emits the error or warning--with a prefix consisting of "ERROR:" or